All Episodes

 Hi.

-Well, and you know, they're not up for execution.
+Well, no, they're not up for execution.

-You'll recall those folks were uh tried and found guilty at a time when the death penalty was not legal in the state of California.
+You'll recall those folks were tried and found guilty at a time when the death penalty was not legal in the state of California.

 They were given life sentences, and it was part of the reason why we had such a big commotion to get the death penalty back in.